erdc/proteus/docs/source/models/body_dynamics.rst

 .. attention::

-   The `ProtChBody.ChBody`  variable is actually using a derived class from the base Chrono `ChBody` in order to add the possibility of using an added-mass matrix (see `ChBodyAddedMass` in proteus.mbd.ChRigidBody.h).
+   The `ProtChBody.ChBody`  variable accessible with `ProtChBody.getChronoObject()` is actually using a derived class from the base Chrono `ChBody` in order to add the possibility of using an added-mass matrix (see `ChBodyAddedMass` in proteus.mbd.ChRigidBody.h).